t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 ## Jump mod for multiplayer

-No official jump mod for Painkiller Black Edition multiplayer was released but there were a couple of good trickjump maps that could be played in a [**warmup**](pk-tj-howto.md) session.
+Initially, the trickjump maps for Painkiller Black Edition multiplayer were released for the FFA mode and could be played in a [**warmup**](pk-tj-howto.md) session.

-There was an attempt to implement a *RACE* mod in PK++ 1.2; it is playable but was never finished.
-You can try it [**here**](https://www.moddb.com/games/painkiller/downloads/pk-12-revised-race-mode-by-thresher).
-The official GitHub [**repository**](https://github.com/threshersow/painkiller-plus-plus).
+There was an attempt to implement a *RACE* mod in PK++ 1.2 by Thresher and later on ported to PK Extra Plus; it is playable but was never finished.
+You can try it [**here**](https://www.moddb.com/mods/painkiller-pk-archive/downloads/pk-extra-plus).

-## The list of the known Painkiller tricks:
+## The list of the known Painkiller tricks

 ### Bunny Hopping